kris-nader/scTherapy/README.md

 ### Step 0: Load libraries and process the data

-Let's first load all required libraries and source functions.
+First, let's load all the necessary libraries and source functions required for the analysis.

 ```R